usnistgov/hiperc/doc/contents.rst

-.. hiperc documentation master file, created by sphinx-quickstart on Mon Aug 28 17:03:03 2017.
+..
+HiPerC documentation master file, created by sphinx-quickstart on Mon Aug 28 17:03:03 2017.
 You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to hiperc's documentation!
+Welcome to HiPerC's documentation!
 ==================================

 .. toctree::